lingjie00/cli_settings/README.md

 checking files (with `ls`) and launch another window within Tmux to launch jupyter server.

-I use a home server to perform heavy duty work.
+I use a home server to perform heavy-duty work.
-Using Tmux allows me perform my workflow with a single SSH and allows me to continue my work after resuming server back from sleep.
+Using Tmux allows me to perform my workflow with a single SSH and allows me to continue my work after resuming server back from sleep.